Pediatric Endocarditis

 The diagnosis is made by a physician first obtaining a history and then performing a physical examination.
 The history may describe persistent and prolonged fevers.
 The examination may show an abnormal heart exam with abnormal murmurs.
 Other parts of the physical examination may show evidence of infectious debris in the toes or fingers which suggest that there is an infection of the heart valves.

-The combination of the symptoms listed here and an abnormal heart examination may alert a physician to the possibility of endocarditis.
+The combination of the symptoms listed above and an abnormal heart examination may alert a physician to the possibility of endocarditis.
 If your doctor suspects endocarditis, other tests may be ordered.
 Special tests such as an electrocardiogram, chest x-ray and echocardiogram may help to make the diagnosis of an abnormal valve or vegetations.
-Vegetations are accumulations of inflammatory and/or infectious debris that are attached to the heart valves or inside lining of the heart.
 Blood tests (e.g., a blood count or blood cultures) may be helpful to show the presence of infection or inflammation.
 The vegetations on the valves give off a shower of bacteria into the bloodstream which can be cultured and identified so that appropriate antibiotics may be given.

 What Is the Treatment for Endocarditis?

-For non-infectious endocarditis, treating the primary disease can help prevent the heart from becoming inflamed.
-In patients predisposed to getting endocarditis (at higher risk due to congenital or acquired heart defects), the risk can be reduced by decreasing the risk of having bacteria in the bloodstream.
-This can be done by having good dental hygiene (bad teeth and gums cause more bacteria to get into the blood), and taking antibiotics prior to procedures (such as certain types of surgery, a genitourinary or gastrointestinal exam, or dental cleaning) in cardiac patients who are at risk for endocarditis which are known to increase the chances of bacteria getting into the blood.
+In patients predisposed to getting endocarditis congenital or acquired heart defects, the risk can be reduced by decreasing the chance of having bacteria in the bloodstream.
+This can be done by having good dental hygiene (bad teeth and gums cause more bacteria to get into the blood) and taking antibiotics prior to procedures (such as certain types of surgery, a genitourinary or gastrointestinal exam, or dental cleaning).
 The antibiotics kill the bacteria before they have a chance to infect the heart.

 What Are the Long-term Effects of Endocarditis?